-- 16.12 A criminal record check on a driver is seen as an important safety measure.
-Enhanced Disclosure through the DBS is required as these disclosures include details of convictions, Police Cautions and other relevant information.
-The Authority is an approved DBS body; therefore, applicants will deal with the DBS through the Authority and will be charged an appropriate fee. - 16.13 The Authority is bound by rules of confidentiality, and will not divulge information obtained to any third parties, unless in accordance with the Data Protection Act 1998.
-Only Tthe applicant for a DBS enhanced disclosure will be sent a separate disclosure report to their home address from the DBS., while tThe Authority will does not also receive a copy of the report.
-It is the responsibility of the applicant to provide the DBS enhanced disclosure report to the Authority will not process an application where this report is not provided by the applicant. - 16.14 Whilst it is the responsibility of the applicant to ensure the DBS Disclosure form is correctly completed, Licensing Officers will check to accuracy of completed forms before they are sent to the DBS for processing.
-The DBS places very stringent controls on the Authority with regard to the accurate completion of Disclosure forms and therefore drivers should be aware that incorrectly completed forms may delay their application as they will not be accepted by the Authority. - 16.15 No application shall be processed where the DBS Enhanced Disclosure is older than one month.
-Furthermore, DBS Disclosures are not transferable from one agency to another.
+A criminal record check on a driver is seen as an important safety measure.
+Enhanced Disclosure through the CRB is required as these disclosures include details of convictions, Police Cautions and other relevant information.
+The Authority is an approved Criminal Records Bureau body; therefore, applicants will deal with the Criminal Records Bureau through the Authority and will be charged an appropriate fee.

+- The Authority is bound by rules of confidentiality, and will not divulge information obtained to any third parties, unless in accordance with the Data Protection Act 1998.
+The applicant for a CRB enhanced disclosure will be sent a separate disclosure report to their home address from the CRB, while the Authority will also receive a copy of the report. - Whilst it is the responsibility of the applicant to ensure the CRB Disclosure form is correctly completed, Licensing Officers will check to accuracy of completed forms before they are sent to the CRB for processing.
+The CRB places very stringent controls on the Authority with regard to the accurate completion of Disclosure forms and therefore drivers should be aware that incorrectly completed forms may delay their application as they will not be accepted by the Authority. - 16.15 No application shall be processed where the CRB Enhanced Disclosure is older than one month.
+Furthermore, CRB Disclosures are not transferable from one agency to another.
 For example, a Disclosure undertaken as part of an application with another Local Authority will not be accepted by this Authority.

-Relevance of convictions, cautions etc. for applicants
+Relevance of convictions, cautions etc.